CYBERTEC PostgreSQL Logo

-“Waiting is the slowest way to execute an operation” – this is how a professor at my university in Vienna usually described bad locking and low concurrency.
+“Waiting is the slowest way to execute an operation” - this is how a professor at my university in Vienna usually described bad locking and low concurrency.
 He could not have been more right.
 The same applies to performing calculations: The fastest way to calculate something is to try to skip it entirely.
-In this posting we want to focus on the first half of the story – minimizing locking.
+In this posting we want to focus on the first half of the story: Reducing the impact of locking.

 Let us assume we have three tables: